stillwwater/miniasm/README.md

 MiniASM is a small programming language I created to aid with game development.
 There are many languages that can be embedded in the C# runtime, but none of those are weird enough.

-The syntax is minimal, each line is either a definition, or an expression consisting of an optional return address, followed by an instruction, followed by zero or more arguments.

 Check out the get started guide, how to extend interpreter functionality and the API docs to become more familiar with the use of the language:

 - [Get Started](docs/GetStarted.md)